Method and Resource Contributions

 • ChemDFM-I: Result of instruction tuning the domain-pretrained model for 2 epochs

-• ChemDFM-R: Result of applying mix-sourced distillation (1 epoch) followed by RL on ChemDFM-I
+• ChemDFM-R: Result of applying mix-sourced distillation (1 epoch) followed by RL on ChemDFM-I. Note: Model weights are publicly available on Hugging Face.

 Evaluation